 - Serving as a federal court-appointed monitor in United States v.
 City of Ferguson, Missouri, managing the implementation of reforms arising from a US Department of Justice Civil Rights Division pattern and practice investigation.

-- Represented the chief executive officer of a leading molecular diagnostic company in a qui tam action with Medicare fraud allegations.
+- Represented CEO of a leading molecular diagnostic company in a qui tam action with Medicare fraud allegations.

 News & Press